dell/csm-docs/content/docs/observability/deployment/online.md

     |
     |- Creating namespace karavi                                        Success
     |
+    |- CSI Driver for PowerFlex is installed                            Success
+    |
     |- Copying Secret from vxflexos to karavi                           Success
     |
+    |- CSI Driver for PowerStore is installed                           Success
+    |
+    |- Copying Secret from powerstore to karavi                         Success
+    |
     |- Installing CertManager CRDs                                      Success
     |
-    |- Installing Karavi Observability helm chart                       Success
+    |- Enabling Karavi Authorization for Karavi Observability
       |
-    |- Waiting for pods in namespace karavi to be ready                 Success
+      |--> Copying ConfigMap from vxflexos to karavi                    Success
       |
-    |- Copying Secret from vxflexos to karavi                           Success
+      |--> Copying Karavi Authorization Secrets from vxflexos to karavi Success
     |
-    |- Enabling Karavi Authorization for Karavi Observability           Success
+    |- Installing Karavi Observability helm chart                       Success
     |
     |- Waiting for pods in namespace karavi to be ready                 Success
     ```